stianlik/bash-workspace/README.md

 - List all stored workspaces using `w`
 - Use shortcuts to navigate between folders using `w cd <name>`
 - Remove a shortcut from the active workspace using `w rm <name>`
-- Clear the current workspace (i.e. delete all shortcuts for this workspace) using `w clear`
+- Clear the current workspace (i.e. delete all shortcuts for this workspace) using `w empty`
 - Remove the current workspace using `w rm`
+- Remove all workspaces and shortcuts with `w reset`

 Installation
 ------------